Inspiration from Frustration

 I love to have fun, and at its core, this blog is about creating fun and personal growth in all circumstances.

-My blog is also a lot about being a caregiver; news alert… that’s all of us (even if you’re just caring for your cat, Gertrude).
+My blog is also a lot about being a caregiver; everyone will be eventually, even if you’re just caring for your cat, Gertrude.
+I have heard old cats can be a trial.

 Get comfy, get a cocktail, tea, whatever you fancy; I’m enjoying a particularly excellent month of Cabernet box wine.